There has been much debate today with some friends about how to make the perfect cuppa.

 - Boiling Water

 - Boil kettle.
 Allow to stand for one minute

 - Put one tea spoon of tea per person into a pot and add another for the pot

 - Pour water on to tea and allow to stand for three minutes.
 DO NOT STIR

 - Pour tea through a strainer into desired mug

 - In that order.
 Milk in first scalds the milk, sugar in first burns it before it dissolves.

-Or of course you could get the amazing Heston tea machine that I talk about all the time, that does it all automatically for you.
+Or of course you could get the amazing Heston and Sage Appliances Tea Maker that I talk about all the time, that does it all automatically for you.
 Or my new Teasmade that wakes you up with a cuppa (as long as you don’t leave the tea pot in the dishwasher downstairs).

 So now you are in no doubt about how to make a perfect brew